Alan Whitehead (footballer, born 1951)

+Biography

 Whitehead was born in the Bordesley Green district of Birmingham.
 When he left school in 1967, he joined Birmingham City as an apprentice, and turned professional two years later.
 As a junior, he played on the wing, but became most comfortable in central defence.

 He made his first-team debut in the Anglo-Italian Tournament in 1971, and played his part in Birmingham's promotion to the First Division in the 1971–72 season.
 Having made his Football League debut on 22 April 1972 in a 1–1 draw at home to Middlesbrough, he stood in for the injured Stan Harland in the last two games of that season, both away from home, both of which Birmingham needed to – and did – win.
 He played only once in the top flight, and joined KV Mechelen in 1974.

 Whitehead's brother Clive was also a professional footballer who had a long Football League career with clubs including Bristol City and West Bromwich Albion.